Minimum contrast for the first-order intensity estimation of spatial and spatio-temporal point processes: Simulation results

 \subsection{Space}

-We simulate 1000 spatial point patterns from three different purely spatial point processes in the unit square with 500 points on average following these scenarios: \begin{enumerate} \item homogeneous Poisson process with constant intensity $\lambda=\exp(\alpha)$; \item inhomogeneous Poisson process with intensity $\lambda(x,y)=\exp (\beta x)$; \item inhomogeneous Poisson process with intensity $\lambda(x,y)=\exp (\alpha + \beta x)$. \end{enumerate}
+We simulate 1000 spatial point patterns from three different purely spatial point processes in the unit square with 500 points on average following these scenarios: \begin{enumerate} \item homogeneous Poisson process with constant intensity $\lambda=\exp(\theta_0)$; \item inhomogeneous Poisson process with intensity $\lambda(x,y)=\exp (\theta_1 x)$; \item inhomogeneous Poisson process with intensity $\lambda(x,y)=\exp (\theta_0 + \theta_1 x)$. \end{enumerate}

-Table \ref{tab:6_res7} shows the results of the proposed minimum contrast estimation procedure, reporting the means and sqrt(MSE) of the 1000 replications.
+Table \ref{tab:6_res7} shows the results of the proposed minimum contrast estimation procedure, reporting the means and MSE of the estimates obtained for the 1000 replications.
 The spatial lags in the $K$-function are 153 values ranging between $0$ and $1/4$ of the maximum distance.

-The procedure works quite well when the parameter to estimate is unique.
-Some problems appear in the third scenario, probably related to identifiability issues.
-Indeed, as anticipated in section \ref{sec:mc}, the minimum of the objective function in Equation \eqref{eq:min_con} is not unique, but the combination of the estimated parameters represents the best fit in terms of intensity.
-Therefore, we proceed by adding a penalty to the already employed objective function, only for the third scenario.
+The procedure performs effectively when the parameter to be estimated is unique.
+However, challenges arise in the third scenario, likely stemming from issues related to parameter identifiability.
+Indeed, as anticipated in section \ref{sec:mc}, the minimum of the objective function in equation \eqref{eq:min_con} is not unique, but the combination of the estimated parameters represents the best fit in terms of intensity.
+Therefore, we proceed by adding a penalty to the already employed objective function only for the third scenario.

-Having simulated from known parameters, we choose the radius $R$ to be used in the penalization procedure, as the one minimizing the discrepancy between the true parameters and the estimated ones.
+Having simulated from known parameters, we choose the radius $R$ to be used in the penalization procedure as the one minimizing the discrepancy between the true parameters and the estimated ones.
 Formally:

-We explore different ranges for $R$, omitted for brevity in Table \ref{tab:6_res7}, and we note that the choice of the $R$ range, in the minimization of Equation \eqref{eq:bestR}, does not seem to be relevant.
+We explore different ranges for $R$, omitted for brevity in Table \ref{tab:6_res7}, and we note that the choice of the $R$ range, in the minimization of equation \eqref{eq:bestR}, does not seem to be relevant.
 Indeed, the penalization procedure clearly overcomes the identifiability problem previously encountered.
 Moreover, we can spot smaller standard errors than the unpenalized version.
 Another relevant result is that the mean of all the selected $R$ values over the 1000 simulations, i.e. R= 2.5, leads to comparable results.
-We interpret this numerical result as an indication that an optimal value of $R$ should exist related to the combination of the true parameters.
+We interpret this numerical result as an indication that an optimal value of $R$ should exist, which is related to the combination of the true parameters.